TheGreatestAkzhol/microservices_with_k8s/README.md

-There we have bunch of other services, that works after we run docker-compose file:
+#There we have bunch of other services, that works after we run 'docker-compose' file:

 ////
 """docker compose -up -d